bigmlcom/bigml-talend-components/tBigMLPredict/README.md

 tBigMLPredict
 =============

-In this project you find a Talend Open Studio component that you can use to make calls to the [predictions service of BigML.io](https://bigml.com/developers/predictions).
+In this project you find a Talend Open Studio component that you can use to make calls to the [predictions service of BigML.io](https://bigml.com/developers/predictions) using the [Java Bindings](https://github.com/bigmlcom/bigml-java).

 You can use it to easily make, once installed in TOS, remote and local predictions using predictive models defined in [BigML.com](https://bigml.com)

+## Supported Algorithms

+- Model.
+With local and remote predictions.
+- Ensemble.
+With local and remote predictions.
+- Logistic Regression.
+Only remote predictions are available.

+NOTE: The Java Bindings doesn't has yet support for local Logistic Regression.

 ## TOS-Configuration